zhihao1998/ChamaleoNet/Readme.md

 # TODO

-- some problem with size of circular buffer
 - throughput
+    - cannot do it because of the performance
 - the long-live flow (new packets after deleting the entry in switch)

 # C-based Controller for Transparent SDN Honeypot